tinyplex/tinybase/site/guides/14_releases.md

 ### Breaking changes

 The way that data is provided to the DoRollback and TransactionListener callbacks at the end of a transaction has changed.
-Where previously they directly received content about changed Cell and Value content, they now receive functions that they can choose to call to receive that same data.
+Although previously they directly received content about changed Cell and Value content, they now receive functions that they can choose to call to receive that same data.
 This has a performance improvement, and your callback or listener can choose between